metherul/Automaton/README.md

 ## "Instructions to install them" -- what does this mean?
 > The Automaton Framework works via local modpack files which act much like a user's manual -- just for the application instead.
 These files provide an instruction set to find, install and validate mods.
 When chained, entire modpacks can be installed in an extremely safe, quick, and most importantly _legal_ way.
 Information about modpack files will be found in the future when I get around to adding/updating the wiki.

-## Alright, so it looks like you're not hosting any mods.
-Will Automaton download them for me?
-> To keep as far out of the "grey" area as possible, I will not be adding auto-downloader options to Automaton.
-The Nexus relies on ad revenue to function, and mod authors need to users to RTFM before they download their mods; and an auto-downloader would circumvent that.
-> Automaton however, does feature a utility for it to handle NXM link handling (in other words, the download with Nexus Mod Manager button on the Nexus) to directly download files into the application.
-Doing so should help reduce the time it takes to download your mods.

 ## I'm a modpack author.
 Why should I invest my time into making a pack for Automaton?
 > Automaton Framework modpacks offer numerous advantages to traditional approaches.
 > Installations will be identical to your own, no matter the machine.
 Thus results in a massive reduction of bugs stemming from broken user installs, lessening the amount of time dedicated to support (and as I'm sure you know, would be a massive amount).